hashicorp/terraform/website/docs/cli/cloud/settings.html.md

 When executing a remote `plan` or `apply` in a [CLI-driven run](/docs/cloud/run/cli.html), a copy of your configuration directory is uploaded to Terraform Cloud.
-You can define paths to exclude from upload via a `.terraformignore` file at the root of your configuration directory.
+You can define paths to exclude from upload by adding a `.terraformignore` file at the root of your configuration directory.
 If this file is not present, the upload will exclude the following by default: